KGerhardt/TIR-Learner/README.md

 # TIR-Learner v4

 TIR-Learner is an ensemble pipeline for Terminal Inverted Repeat (TIR) transposable elements annotation in eukaryotic genomes.
-Version 4 represents complete rewrite of v3, greatly improving runtimes and vastly reducing the amount of RAM required to process larger genomes.
+Version 4 is a complete rewrite of v3, greatly reducing runtimes and vastly reducing the amount of RAM required to process larger genomes.

 ## Table of Contents